 What I love about Saint Joe's is my awesome friends and kind, caring teachers. -Max

-Classes in pre-kindergarten through grade 4 are self-contained, that is to say, all major subject areas are taught by the classroom teacher.
+Classes in preschool through grade 4 are self-contained, that is to say, all major subject areas are taught by the classroom teacher.
 In grade 5, students begin to change classes (and teachers) for major content areas: Math, English/Language Arts, Science and Social Studies.

 Over the past three years, our staff has received extensive Professional Development which has resulted in a newly designed, tightly coupled curriculum, specifically in the areas of Math, Science, Language Arts, Religion and Social Studies.
 New programs and materials enable our teachers to instruct with the very best resources available.
 We are particularly excited about developing our hands-on approach to science, recognizing and emphasizing that in the elementary grades, “Science is a Verb.”